fatihkran34/lcuianimations/README.md

 II.Part Progressor

 Usage: Create an empty object and add Progressor script to it.
+Then\
-Then/n To use Filled Image as progressor, add ImageProgressorTarget /n To use Animator as progressor, add AnimatorProgressorTarget /n to objects you wanted.
+  To use Filled Image as progressor, add ImageProgressorTarget \
+  To use Animator as progressor, add AnimatorProgressorTarget \
+to objects you wanted.
 Using SetValue(float) will animate.